 Valero Energy’s stock performance

-Why has Valero Energy stock fallen in the past month?
+Why did Valero Energy stock rise?

 Valero Energy is expected to publish its 4Q17 results on February 1, 2018.
 Wall Street analysts estimate that Valero Energy could post an EPS (earnings per share) of $1.1 in 4Q17—40% higher than its 4Q16 adjusted EPS and 41% lower than its adjusted EPS in 3Q17.
 However, Valero Energy’s revenues are estimated to be ~$21.7 billion in 4Q17, which is ~5% higher than its 4Q16 revenues.

 WTI prices, a barometer of the general energy environment, have risen 9.6% since January 2.
 Usually, refined product prices move in line with crude oil prices.
 If the rise in refined product prices is steeper than crude oil prices, it could expand cracks for refiners.
 In 4Q17, refining crack indicators in three of the four areas where Valero Energy’s refineries operate rose year-over-year.
 Valero Energy might witness wider refining margins in its 4Q17 results.

 The US corporate tax rate was cut to 21% in December 2017, which will likely bring in higher net earnings and cash flows for Valero Energy.
 Higher earnings and cash flows will likely be reflected in Valero Energy’s upcoming 4Q17 earnings.